Entangled ant vision, Bongil Bongil, northern NSW, 2024

 Grey gum, Eucalyptus propinqua

-Scribbly bark gum, Eucalyptus haemastoma
+Scribbly Bark gum, Eucalyptus haemastoma

-Shrub, Dogbane family
+Shrub, Dogbane Family Apocynacea

 White root, Lobelia purpurascens (orchid-like)

-Boletes mushrooms, family Boletaceae
+Boletes mushrooms, Family Boletaceae

-Bracket fungi, family Polyporaceae
+Bracket fungi, Family Polyporaceae

-RHS: details of the collage show the black light torch highlighting invisible and fluoro inks to reveal some of the organisms.
+ABOVE & BELOW: Detail showing the black light torch highlighting invisible and fluoro inks to reveal some of the organisms.